JustJaxz/Lipids-and-Light/README.md

     - `PhD_Ch6_TranscriptomicsAnalysis`: Preprocessing and analysis of transcriptomic data.

 ## Metadata examples
-Below are examples of the .csv data layouts required for each analysis script:
+Below are examples of the types of files and metadata file layouts required for each analysis script:

 ### Fatty Acid (FA) Analysis Metadata
 For FA analysis you need a `.csv` file, which includes the FA percent data and relevant metadata (see below)